Decomposition of $\mathcal{N}=1$ superconformal minimal models and their fractional quantum Hall wavefunctions: Discussion

 \section{Discussion}

 In this paper, we achieved two things in our studies of $\mathcal{N}=1$ SCFTs.
 We found explicit characterizations of our $\mathcal{N}=1$ theories in terms of a parafermion theory, an Ising theory and a free boson theory by first pairing our $\mathcal{N}=1$ theory with a parafermion theory.
 Supercurrent operator $G$ can also be written as linear combinations of operators from its constituent CFTs.
 By utilizing free field methods, we worked out explicit ground state wavefunctions of fractional quantum Hall states based on our $\mathcal{N}=1$ theories.
 We have also shown clustering properties of these ground state wavefunctions.
 Several questions remain.
 In our case, even though we have worked out an explicit decomposition of the supercurrent operator $G$ into parafermion operators, Majorana fermion operators and $U(1)$ vertex operators, we do not immediately see advantage of this decomposition in calculating correlation functions of $G$.
 Our preliminary calculations do not show much simplification from operator decomposition approach.
 On the other hand, we believe decomposition worked out here should be applicable to boundary conforma field theories with $\mathcal{N}=1$ superconformal algebra \cite{chen1,Makabe_2017,Richard_2002,Nepomechie_2001}.
-Speaking of wavefunctions, previous studies of Jack polynomials and Read-Rezayi series of fractional quantum Hall states \cite{Read_2009,Read:1998ed,Bernevig_2008,Bernevig_2009,Estienne_2010,Simon_2007,Simon_2009} have demonstarted that distinct clustering behaviours indicate distinct topological orders.
+Speaking of wavefunctions, previous studies of Jack polynomials and Read-Rezayi series of fractional quantum Hall states \cite{Estienne2010Clustering, Estienne2009Relating, Estienne2012SpinSinglet, Estienne2012Conformal,Read_2009,Read:1998ed,Bernevig_2008,Bernevig_2009,Estienne_2010,Simon_2007,Simon_2009} have demonstarted that distinct clustering behaviours indicate distinct topological orders.
 In our case, at least for ground state, wavefunctions are the same in terms of their clustering behaviours.
 The only changing parameter is central charge $c$.
-There are two immediate questions: 1.
-How to understand different topological orders sharing the same clustering behaviours in their wavefunctions?
-Original studies relate different pseudo-potential \cite{Haldane1983} or Kivelson-Trugman type potential Hamiltonians \cite{Trugman} with Jack polynomial ground state wavefunctions with different clustering behaviours.
-2. In thermodynamic limit in which $2n\rightarrow\infty$, each ground state wavefunction should be orthogonal to each other since they represent different topological orders.
-How to show or give evidences to such tendency?
-Finally, for all other fractional spin ($\Delta=\frac{N+1}{N})$ generalization of the minimal models, can we always use free field methods to work out their correlation functions?